callstack/byorg-ai/packages/slack-rich-text/README.md

-# BYOrg AI Slack rich text package
+# Slack rich text package

 This package contains function for parsing markdown into slack blocks, and slack blocks into markdown.